| Gore's Low Blows Ignored; Clinton Could've Used Bush's Excuse; Media Too Easy on Bush; Media Stars Predicted Gore Victory

 media colleagues weren't so upset in 1992 by how Ross Perot hurt

-then-President Bush's re-election chances:
+then-President Bush's re-election chances:"Do you

 recall any hand-wringing in the media about whether Ross Perot ought